DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 | -lyrics input minigame, went from basic Kana lesson to just teaching Japanese
 |  phoenetics to the player
 | -new font sheet
-| -save files metadata and vmu icons all show in english in dc save manager in bios
+| -save files metadata all show in english in dc save manager in bios
+| -all vmu icons translated
 | -custom english logo by Nico.
-| -translated VMU icon by Danthrax4 (i did the "LOADING" one).
+| -translated VMU icon by Danthrax4 (i did the "Accessing VMU" one).
 | -i did all other graphics myself.
 | -quiz time-limit removed in order to allow player to research questions, as they were
 |  all very Japanese/Ainu culture specific, and changing them to something Western